Common Tattoo Artist Misconceptions

 Many artists start out working for free.
 They take on apprenticeships at a shop and practice for years without making a dime.
 These artists need to hold multiple jobs at once to stay afloat while practicing for their dream job.
 After the years of free work, they may not even earn very much.

 Tattoo artists work on commission, so if you skip your appointment, they lose money.
-They have scheduled time that they could be earning someone else’s money on you, and by skipping your appointment, you are disrespecting their business.
-Artists earn between $15,000 and $80,000 a year on average, and you don’t want to put them on the low end of that.
+They have scheduled time for you, and by skipping your appointment, you are disrespecting their business.
+Artists earn between $15,000 and $80,000 a year on average.
+You don’t want to put them on the low end of that.

 How much you tip depends on the work.
-A simple line piece may not merit as much skill as a sleeve, so you might not tip as much.
-Remember that your artist pours in time and effort into their art, and a tip shows how much you appreciate their work.
+A simple line piece may not merit as much skill as a sleeve, therefore, you might not tip as much.
+Remember that your artist pours in time and effort into their art and a tip shows how much you appreciate their work.

 Tattooing is a difficult job.
 Artists devote years of their life to unpaid labor and work beyond the nine to five to keep their businesses afloat.
 Between posting on social media and answering their customers, the work never ends.

 Remember, tattoo artists are people too, with lives outside of their work.
-Treat them like professionals, tip them generously, and respect their time.
-Not only will they appreciate you more, but you will be making their lives a whole lot easier with some basic human decency.
+Treat them like professionals, tip them generously and respect their time.
+Not only will they appreciate you more, you will be making their lives a whole lot easier with some basic human decency.